Fredensborg Palace

 1863

-Fredensborg Palace used as a summer residence
+Fredensborg Palace is used as a summer residence

-King Christian IX and Queen Louise begin using Fredensborg Palace as their summer residence.
+Christian IX and Queen Louise begin using Fredensborg Palace as their summer residence.

-Fredensborg Palace used as a summer residence
+Fredensborg Palace is used as a summer residence

 1967